Factual/engine-segment-integration-ios/README.md

 * it registers a Circumstance mapped to this action that detects whenever you are **at** any one of the 100+ millon places in Factual's [Global Places](http://www.factual.com/products/global) dataset, at any time

 ### To track user defined Circumstances only

-First register the bundled tracking action handler with Engine:
+First register the user journey action handler with Engine:

 ```
-[AnalyticsEngineUtil addDefaultActionHandlerTo:engine forAnalytics:[SEGAnalytics sharedAnalytics]];
+[AnalyticsEngineUtil addUserJourneyActionHandlerTo:engine forAnalytics:[SEGAnalytics sharedAnalytics]];
 ```

-Then for programmatically created Circumstances, use `[AnalyticsEngineDefaultActionHandler actionId]` as the action id to map your Circumstance to.
-For user defined Circumstances created in the Engine Garage, map them to a new action id called `factual-segment-default-action-id`.
+Then for programmatically created Circumstances, use `[AnalyticsEngineUserJourneyActionHandler actionId]` as the action id to map your Circumstance to.
+For user defined Circumstances created in the Engine Garage, map them to a new action id called `factual-segment-user-journey-action-id`.

 ## Roll your own location tracking strategy